 SMA student, Charlie Wood, reflects on the purpose of Community Action Team service at the St. Mary's Academy Middle School.

-2020 HS graduate, Greta Heitman, reflects on her four-year experience with the staff and clients at the Samaritan House.
+Greta Heitman '20, reflects on her four-year experience with the staff and clients at the Samaritan House.

 High School students volunteer with over 130 different organizations every year.